-Effective January 18th, 2016, WNPS fully adopted the 2014 LEARN Guidelines as it relates to a Police Vulnerable Sector Check (PVSC).
-If you are requesting a police records check or a criminal records check, you MUST apply in person by attending the police station.
+If you are requesting a police records check, a vulnerable sector check or a police information check, you MUST be a resident of West Nipissing and provide a proof of address.
+You MUST apply in person by attending the police station and provide two pieces of government issued identification.
 Someone else cannot apply for you on your behalf.
-You must attend in person to pick up your completed documentation.
+And you MUST attend in person to pick up your completed documentation.

 Police Criminal Records Check (PCRC)